 1. A system-level computer process, also called a heap allocation or dynamic allocation, which allocates and frees segments of memory to be used by programs.

-2. When referring to a network or network device, dynamic allocation or a dynamic IP address is the automatic assignment of an IP addresses by the network.
-For example, an IP addresses being assigned by DHCP.
+2. With a network or network device, dynamic allocation or a dynamic IP address is the automatic assignment of an IP (Internet protocol) addresses by the network.
+For example, an IP addresses being assigned by DHCP (Dynamic Host Configuration Protocol).

-Setting up a network with DHCP is much easier to control and setup then manually assigning every computer and device with a static IP address.
-However, because the IP address for a user can change this may cause issues if you rely off services that verify a user based off their IP address.
+Setting up a network with DHCP is easier to control and setup then manually assigning every computer and device with a static IP address.
+However, because the IP address for a user can change this may cause issues if you rely on services that verify a user based on their IP address.